UnlockedLabs/intro-to-web-dev-curriculum/README.md

   * The way in which Canvas is referenced for use is not the way we use our little module.
 Our module is only used for a rough calendar, submitting Assignments, and the Gradebook for rubrics and grading.
 We would love to import the Canvas module being referenced in the curriculum and begin to use it.

-## List of additional http links found within the course that should be downloaded and included:
-* Refer to broken_links.ods
-* For multiple page web site scrapes, how should we package the site for reference (hlink)?
-As an http site, or a raw file path?
-And where in the file structure should it/they put located?

 ## List of other software modifications like missing npm packages for certain gitweb projects, etc: